-The Bank is aware that the process of implementing on-farm sustainable management standards and practices within the food and agricultural sectors offers a unique set of challenges and takes time.
-The Bank accepts that some customers or business partners are more advanced than others in their ability to show significant progress in implementing environmentally and socially responsible management practices leading to greater mitigation of climate-related and ESG risks and a reduced Emissions Intensity profile.
+The Core Banking Group is aware that the process of implementing on-farm sustainable management standards and practices within the food and agricultural sectors offers a unique set of challenges and takes time.
+The Core Banking Group accepts that some customers or business partners are more advanced than others in their ability to show significant progress in implementing environmentally and socially responsible management practices leading to greater mitigation of climaterelated and ESG risks and a reduced Emissions Intensity profile.

-Against the backdrop of applying a risk-based approach because the Bank believes that helping customer and business partners improve their climate-related and ESG performance requires meaningful and proactive dialogue, the Bank engages with customers and business partners by:
+Against the backdrop of applying a risk-based approach because the Bank believes that helping customers and business partners improve their climate-related and ESG performance requires meaningful and proactive dialogue, the Core Banking Group engages with customers and business partners by:

-- constructively sharing the Bank's knowledge and networks with customers - providing access to specialist education or training resources - an annual refresh of the Rural Client Photo.
+- constructively sharing the Core Banking Group's knowledge and networks with customers - providing access to specialist education or training resources - an annual refresh of the Rural Client Photo.